INSIDE: Roam the Gnome’s Guide to the Best Travel Luggage for Family Travel.

-The Best Travel Luggage is the one that suits your needs
+The best travel luggage is the one that suits YOUR needs.

-We also want the luggage that won’t break, won’t bust the bank, and that will wheel effortlessly.
+You also want the luggage that won’t break, won’t bust the bank, and that will wheel effortlessly.

 Because when you are planning to travel with kids, you need to minimise potential catastrophes.